dustinpfister/blog_posts/_posts/lodash_has.md

 layout: post
 categories: lodash
 id: 448
-updated: 2019-11-04 15:18:58
+updated: 2020-06-21 11:02:18
-version: 1.4
+version: 1.5
 ---

-This will be a quick post on the [lodash has](https://lodash.com/docs/4.17.11#has) method, a simple object method that can be used to check if an object has a certain path to it or not.
+This will be a quick post on the [lodash has](https://lodash.com/docs/4.17.11#has) method, a simple object method that can be used to check if an object has a certain path in it or not.
+That is you pass a string that contains property names separated with dots to a certain value that is in the object or it is not.
+In the event that it is there then the lodash has returns true otherwise it will return false.

 This is one of many methods in lodash that accept a string form of a object path to a value.
 Another such method of note in lodash would be the [\_.get](/2018/09/24/lodash_get/), and [\_.set](/2018/12/04/lodash_set/) methods.
 This is not one of the most compelling methods in lodash, in fact when it comes down to it there are only really a handful that I find myself still  using in projects.

 <!-- more -->